By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

 Before getting started, it is essential to understand the different types of trusts.

-Each type has its specific use and implications.
+That’s because each type of trust has its specific use and implications.

 After you understand each type of trust, you can decide which type will benefit you, your parent, and other beneficiaries the most.